ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 Candidate rules are presented using the Rule Authoring Editor (on the left) in Rulepad format.
 There are 5 actions you can do with the Rule Validation Tool.

 1. You can edit the presented rule using the Rule Authoring Editor.
-Note that the changes you make are reflected in the Code section on the left.
+Note that the changes you make are reflected in the Code section on the right.
 The code snippet helps you see what the rule you are working on would look like as code.
 More information on its format is provided below.

 <p align="center"><img src="./assets/editing_rule.gif" width="80%" /></p>